 Pet cats are typically offered a commercial food diet that meets all their nutritional requirements.
 However, cats are natural predators, so they tend to go after small mammals and pests like cockroaches both for sport and food.
 Cats sometimes also gravitate to plant foods, which they don’t need much of, if any at all, to meet their nutritional requirements.

 You might notice that your kitty tries to grab bites of food while you chop veggies for a salad or to stir-fry for dinner.
 So, what if they grab a piece of jicama off your cutting board or dinner plate and gobble it down?
 Can cats eat jicama?
 Is this root veggie healthy for cats?
-These are important questions to answer as a cat owner.
+These are important questions to answer as a cat owner and the answer is yes, cats can eat Jicama.
 Here’s what you need to know.

 Yes, Cats Can Eat Jicama